Growing apples in the home garden

 - As the infection takes hold, these lesions start to grow together and the surfaces of leaves and fruit become distorted.

 Keeping scab infection to a minimum begins with raking and removing leaves from under the tree the previous fall.
-Planting cultivars that are resistant to scab is another way to minimize infection.
+Planting varieties that are resistant to scab is another way to minimize infection.
 William's Pride, Freedom, and Liberty are immune to this disease.
 Honeycrisp has some immunity as well.

-If the cultivar you plant is not immune and you see signs of scab early in the season, the best way to protect the fruit is by covering it with a plastic bag or applying a well-timed spray of organic fungicides such as lime sulfur.
+If the variety you plant is not immune and you see signs of scab early in the season, the best way to protect the fruit is by covering it with a plastic bag or applying a well-timed spray of organic fungicides such as lime sulfur.

 Fireblight is caused by a bacterial infection that can kill blossoms, shoots, and eventually entire trees.
 You might see this disease on the trunk or limbs of a tree as a sunken area with discolored bark.
 As the lesion gets bigger, it begins to crack around the edges and the tree will look like it has been burned, thus the name fireblight.